 - Driver inexperience.
 The single biggest issue with U-Hauls is that you do not have to be trained or experienced to drive one.
 Anyone can rent a U-Haul—even 18-year-olds who can’t rent a standard car.
 Drivers are literally learning how to operate the vehicle as they exit the rental company parking lot.
 Not understanding where the blind spots are, failing to allow enough time to brake, having difficulty shifting gears, and not knowing how to safely turn a corner can lead to a crash within sight of the rental office!

 - Driver distraction.
 Along with being inexperienced, a U-Haul driver is likely to be distracted by locating simple controls such as the turn signal, windshield wipers, and radio dial.
-They could also be lost in an unfamiliar city and consulting directions while driving.
+They could also be lost in an unfamiliar city and consult directions while driving.
 Finally, U-Haul drivers are subject to the same distractions as every other driver—cell phones, food, and talking to passengers.
 Even a moment’s distraction can lead to a deadly crash when you are driving a big, heavy truck.

 - Vehicle condition.
 U-Hauls should be inspected after every rental, but with fast turnarounds, owners might cut corners and fail to do a complete mechanical inspection.
 This means the brakes might be soft, the tires might be underinflated, and the tow hitch might be rusted through.
 If a mechanical problem causes a crash, the U-Haul franchisee and potentially the U-Haul corporation could be liable for your compensation.